 A supply chain strategy is a document written to help your supply chain managers determine how to distribute or allocate resources over a period of time.
 We suggest you include a S.W.O.T. analysis in this document, so you can proactively address opportunities or issues.

 Strengths: Who are your go-to suppliers that are always looking out for your best interests?
 Who understands your business best?
 Who has a quick turnaround?
 Do they have more parts they could supply to you, even if they are a little costlier?
 It may be worth paying a little more for predictability.

 Weaknesses: What are your fears about your suppliers?
 Is there a supplier that is continuously pushing the envelope to deliver on time?
 Do you have a supplier that often ships incomplete orders or parts that don’t meet your quality reviews?
 Be sure to track this information.
 You may be missing signals that a supplier is unreliable.

 Opportunities: Where along your supply chain and your production line is there an opportunity to improve?
 Are there parts you could start producing in house to increase costs, efficiency and lead time?
 Are there parts you should be outsourcing to free up your front line to work on more productive initiatives?

 Threats: Threats can be obvious or hidden.
 An obvious threat could be that one of your suppliers is not producing up to par, or they always ship late, causing you to slow down production.
 A hidden threat may be that your competition is working with its suppliers to develop a newer, faster way to produce the same product you are offering.

-2. Align Your Supply Chain with Your Business Goals
+2. Supply Chain Tip #2 – Align Your Process with Business Goals

 Aligning your supply chain with your business goals is crucial to the overall success of your business.
 But what does this mean?
 First, you need to have clear metrics based on the goals of your business (from projected sales volumes, production times and lead times down to every part required to produce your products and the predictability of your supply chain).